 Among other organizations and groups, she is also an ambassador for the US Pain Foundation, a member of the Sjogren’s Syndrome Foundation and an active participant of the Heartland chapter of the Lupus Foundation of America.

 Though never considering herself politically active, Ellen has spoken with legislators at the state and national level, advocating for desperately needed research and better health care for Migraine and headache, and lupus patients.
+Nominated in 2013 by the physician's organization, the American Headache Society, Ellen was able to make a tangible difference for patients when she participated in the Department of Defense’s 2013 Peer Reviewed Medical Program as the consumer reviewer of many research applications under the Department of the Army.

 Posts from Ellen can be found on many blogs and social media platforms including: